-In terms of design thinking, you may not always have the time and resources to conduct UX research and testing in nice linear flows.
-More than the process you need to become good and collecting quality data and interpreting it.
+In terms of design thinking, you may not always have the time and resources to conduct UX research and do usability testing in nice linear flows.
+More than learning just processes UX designers need to become good and collecting qualitative data and interpreting it.

-Because what you’re trying to do is build what your users want and not what you want them to use.
+You goal is figure out what your users need and not what you want them to use.
 We do this through connecting with them and telling their story.

 Don’t stop there, ask ‘Why’.
 Why are you conducting THIS research?
 And creating THIS deliverable?